ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-document-ballerina-code.md

 # ...
 ```

-You can write your documentation using this markdown documentation syntax.
+When you write documentation, you can use the markdown documentation syntax given above.
 For example:

 ```
 # Provides the HTTP actions for interacting with an HTTP server.
 Apart from the standard